Data Protection Policy (GDPR)

 Each team that handles personal data must ensure that it is handled and processed in line with this policy and data protection principles.

 However, these people have key areas of responsibility:

-o Keeping the board updated about data protection responsibilities, risks and issues.
+o Keeping the board updated on data protection responsibilities, risks, and issues.

 o Reviewing all data protection procedures and related policies, in line with an agreed schedule.